 - Why use it: Log into your account from anywhere, on PC or Mac

 - Other perks/features: Optional Review & Assist and Full Service income tax return filing

-The downloadable desktop versions of TurboTax are only available on PC and are more expensive than their online counterparts (due to being able to file multiple returns).
-For example, the TurboTax Online Self-Employed program regularly costs $59.99, plus $19.99 per addition return.
-The TurboTax small business desktop version of this software is called Home & Business, and regularly costs $119.99, but includes 12 returns, which may be overkill in your situation.
-The desktop version is better for anyone filing multiple returns because it comes with many licenses as the standard option.
-For example, a family with several teenagers who all work part-time jobs would really benefit from the desktop version.
+The downloadable desktop versions of TurboTax are only available on PC and are more expensive than their online counterparts, because they allow you to file extra returns at no additional cost).
+For example, the TurboTax Online Self-Employed program regularly costs $44.99 per return.
+The TurboTax small business desktop version of this software is called Home & Business and costs $119.99 but includes 12 returns.
+The ability to file many extra returns may be overkill in your situation, or it may be ideal.
+For example, a family with several teenagers who work part-time jobs would benefit from the desktop version.

 - What is it: Downloadable program for PC users